-Flexible mix of online and on-campus learning, with three blocks of two days taught on-campus each year
+Flexible mix of online and on-campus learning - three blocks of two days taught on-campus each year

-This is a unique course, it's the only MSC Psychology of Leadership available in the UK
+Unique - this is the only MSC Psychology of Leadership available in the UK

-Online learning is a mix of live sessions with lecturers and fellow students and on-demand activities that you can progress at the times that best suit you
+Online learning is a mix of live sessions with lecturers and fellow students and on-demand activities to do at times that work for you

 How do I harness the creativity of colleagues with ADHD?